 Let’s start by discussing what branding is and why it's important.
-Branding is a combination of you're businesses values, style, identity, message, and much more.
+Branding is a combination of your businesses values, style, identity, message, and much more.
 It is the foundation of your business that will help support a lifetime of growth & a strong customer base.
 Almost everyone identifies branding with "a logo" but a logo is just one piece of brand development.

 We all know that this letter mark with or without text means McDonald’s.
 We also know that this little swoosh symbol means Nike.
 These marks are used in various ways with consistent style to form a brand image.
 This is an example of well thought out branding and logo design.